Chwiggy/thesis_bachelor/src/thesis.typ

   == Travel Times

     === Temporal Variation
-      #figure(image("figures/Heidelberg_TravelTime_MT.png"), caption: [Plot of average travel times in Heidelberg from cell to cell with no population mask, over the course of a weekday]) <daily_travel_time>
+      #figure(image("figures/Heidelberg_TravelTime_MT.png"), caption: [Plot of average travel times in Heidelberg from cell to cell with no population mask, over the course of a weekday.]) <daily_travel_time>
+      - Night time travel in @daily_travel_time shows a consistent travel time spread.
+Around 4 am in the morning this fans out however, and while a majority of cells have faster connections a small part actually have longer average median travel times.
+      - Outlier one cell on the eastern station throat of RH with no connections to any other cells and therefore an average travel time of 0 minutes.
   == planning data
     === temporal variation in planning data
-      #figure(image("figures/Heidelberg_Difference_MT.png"), caption: [Plot of differences in travel times between 90th and 10th percentile in Heidelberg from cell to cell with no population mask, over the course of a weekday]) <funky_differences>
+      #figure(image("figures/Heidelberg_Difference_MT.png"), caption: [Plot of differences in travel times between 90th and 10th percentile in Heidelberg from cell to cell with no population mask, over the course of a weekday.]) <funky_differences>
       - As @funky_differences shows the impact of planning over the course of the day is much more    variable than than the average travel times based on a median travel time over the course of an hour (compare also @daily_travel_time).

 #pagebreak()

 = Discussion
-  - temporal variations and clustering
+  == temporal variations and clustering
+    - as expected more central places within the city boundaries also feature lower average travel times throughout the day.
+    - this accessibility measure only considers other populated cells, and assumes a scenario in which destinations such as friends and other people are of interest.
+It does not distinguish between the impact of the spatial population distribution and the impact of the specific public transit network however (compare @levinson_towards_2020).
+    Travel time here is assumed to be an objective cost measure, @levinson_towards_2020 however suggests that percieved travel time might substantially vary from the objectively needed travel time.
+And even hypothetical travelers with objective time perception have different ideas about the cost a certain travel time entails based on the mode of transit.
+That is they may have preferences on where and how they like to spend their travel time.
+This may go so far as taking objectively worse routes to reach their destinations to avoid wait times at interchanges. //source?
-  - planning data
+  == planning data
-  - temporal variation in planning data
+  == temporal variation in planning data
   == General Limitations
     - Lack of real world measures as Comparisons
     - special point of interests like school data